krugerk/beeminder-apidocs/source/index.html.md

 ### Parameters

+* `value` (number)
 * \[`timestamp`\] (number).
-Default: now, or the existing timestamp if the datapoint is being updated rather than created.
+Defaults to "now" if none is passed in, or the existing timestamp if the datapoint is being updated rather than created (see `requestid` below).
 * \[`daystamp`\] (string).
 Optionally you can include daystamp instead of the timestamp.
 If both are included, timestamp takes precedence.
-* `value` (number)
 * \[`comment`\] (string)
 * \[`requestid`\] (string):
-Alphanumeric string to uniquely identify this datapoint (within this goal.
-The same requestid can be used for different goals without being considered a duplicate).
+Alphanumeric string to uniquely identify this datapoint (scoped to this goal.
+The same `requestid` can be used for different goals without being considered a duplicate).
 Clients can use this to verify that Beeminder received a datapoint (important for clients with spotty connectivity).
 Using requestids also means clients can safely resend datapoints without accidentally creating duplicates.
 If `requestid` is included and the datapoint is identical to the existing datapoint with that requestid then the datapoint will be ignored (the API will return "duplicate datapoint").